 1. What is the best software for green screen?

-Industry-standard green screen software: DaVinci Resolve, Adobe Premiere Pro, Final Cut Pro X.
+Industry-standard green screen video software: DaVinci Resolve, Adobe Premiere Pro, Final Cut Pro X.

-100% free green screen software: iMovie, OpenShot, Shotcut, Olive.
+100% free video editing software with green screen: iMovie, OpenShot, Shotcut, Olive.

 Green screen software for live/streaming: OBS